sonmac1203/Zendesk_coding_challenge/README.md

         python3 -m unittest

-- Choose the second option in the start menu to go with desired entries
+- Choose the second option in the start menu to go with desired entries (Highly recommended)
 ![Startmenu](/images/startmenu.png)

 - Change the values of the variables in /ticket_cli/config.py
 ![Config.py](/images/config.png)

+NOTE: Please make sure that these entries are valid (even if expired) so as not to crash the unit tests

 ## Interface